vujadinovicn/vqa/README.md

 # Visual Question Answering

-This repository containes our project from [PSIML X](https://psiml.pfe.rs/) summer school.
+This repository contains our project from [PSIML X](https://psiml.pfe.rs/) summer school.

-The goal of the project was research of both historic and current VQA technologies, together with adding modification to existing pipelines and trying to better current results.
+The goal of the project was research of both historic and current VQA technologies, together with adding modifications to existing pipelines and trying to better current results.

 *You can find more information on the project by checking out our [presentation](docs/presentation.pdf)*